 Your claims’ history will need to be disclosed at the quote station as it will be taken into consideration.
 Not telling us about this could void your policy.

-To get a quote for your building home insurance, you will need the following information:
+To get a quote for home insurance with Dynamo Cover, you’ll need the following information:

 You need to know whether your property is listed on not and what year it was built.